Abigail-Larsen/auto-garage-image-client/README.md

 Production: `https://auto-garage-image-client.herokuapp.com/`

-This is an anonymous voting app where you can create votes, vote with a code, and see the results of a vote.
+This is an anonymous voting app where you can create votes, vote, and see the results of a vote.

 This app uses React and graphql on the frontend, Node and graphql on the backend, and SQl for the DB.
-Each poll has a key of a random word that gives someone access to vote or see the results.
+Each poll has a unique id that gives someone access to vote or see the results.

-To run this app, pull down the main branch and run `yarn start`
+To run this app, pull down the main branch and run `yarn build` then `yarn start`

 1. Effectively use conditional logic, JavaScript array methods, and front-end framework elements to render large lists on the web client.